 I hope that this post has been helpful to some.
 Please leave a comment to share what your budget is like if you’re currently in Japan, or to ask any questions you may have if you’re planning on traveling here.

 Remember these are all estimates, and I’m sharing this information just to give you a general idea of how much money you might spend.
-If you’re interested in learning more information about what it’s like to live in Japan, please check out my post on How to Get a Job in Japan or A Guide to Apartments in Japan for Foreigners.
+If you’re interested in learning more information about what it’s like to live in Japan, please check out my post on A Guide to Apartments in Japan for Foreigners.
 Cheers!